Public Policy Guidelines

 AGF will follow a process that enables thoughtful and representative deliberation, decision-making and oversight regarding whether and how the organization will be involved in public policy.
 AGF’s process also will be responsive and expeditious to enable time-sensitive action when needed.

 AGF’s Public Policy Committee is responsible for identifying public policy issues that affect the philanthropic community and methods for effectively engaging members.
 The committee—working in conjunction with staff—will provide guidance to the board of directors on positioning AGF and its members to positively impact those issues.
 Using the above policies and stated criteria as guidelines, AGF’s president and CEO will provide the committee with policy-related information, questions and proposals for consideration.
 Committee members will also identify and analyze possible issue areas and policy positions for AGF’s involvement.
 The committee will develop a broad policy agenda each year and work with the president and CEO to develop strategies to achieve each public policy objective.
-The committee will present the policy agenda to the AGF board of directors for approval.
+The committee will present the policy agenda to the AGF board of directors annually for approval.

 In addition to the public policy agenda, the committee will consider other issues that arise from time to time and recommend positions and actions to be taken.
 The committee will make those recommendations to the Executive Committee, which will convene, either in person or via electronic means, to consider and vote on the recommendation.
 To engage maximum points of view, the Executive Committee will invite all AGF board members to participate in deliberations and may decide to convene the entire board and/or poll the membership before voting.
 In making its decision, the Executive Committee (or the board if convened) will assess the costs and benefits of AGF’s engagement.

 Upon a favorable vote of a majority of the Executive Committee (or the board if convened), the president and CEO will implement the recommendation and inform the board, Public Policy Committee and membership of positions, actions taken and issue status.